8fit/react-document-section/README.md

 <p>Even more text</p>
 ```

-You can nest the `DocumentOutlineSection` in arbitrary depth and it doesn't need to be specified all in the same component.
+You can nest the `DocumentOutlineSection` in arbitrary depth.